sb-ncbr/ConfAnalyser/README.md

 ### Arguments description

-#### Positional arguments
+#### Positional arguments (required)
   - `input_cycle_pdb`      Input PDB file with coordinates of a cycle, produced by `PatternQuery`
   - `input_density_ccp4`   Input electron density file for the corresponding protein structure from the PDB in CCP4 format

-#### Optional arguments
+#### Mandatory arguments
+Choose one of the two modes:
   - `-s`                   Simple mode - output is two numbers: first is the number of covered atoms, the second is the total number of atoms in a cycle
   - `-d`                   Detailed mode - output a sequence of paried values, where the first member of each pair is a serial atom number, and the second member is "y" - if atom is covered, and "n" - if it is not.

+#### Optional arguments
   - `-m`, `--more_or_equal`  Atom is considered to be covered by the electron density when the corresponding intensity is MORE OR EQUAL to the threshold for the isosurface
   - `-c`, `--closest_voxel`  Instead of trilinear interpolation, the intensity of the closest voxel is used